PawelKapusta/VideoSummary/.ai/view-implementation-plan.md

 ---

+## 1. Executive Summary

-This comprehensive implementation plan covers all 19 REST API endpoints for the YTInsights application.
+This comprehensive implementation plan covers all 19 REST API endpoints for the VideoSummary application.
 Each endpoint includes detailed specifications for request/response handling, security considerations, error handling, performance optimization, and implementation steps.
 The plan follows industry best practices and is tailored to the Astro + Supabase tech stack.